DavidNguyen1812/DiscordBots/README.md

 ## Knight Emmanuel

+**NOTE: Code not fully completed, there will be an update of proper using asyn functions for concurrent process**

 **Overview**

 Main functionality is scanning Discord text message and media file attachment for any NSFW content utilizing OpenAI LLM vision model via stateless REST API call and open source pre-trained NSFW model Nudenet.